RoozbehSanaei/Deep-Architectures-Scripts/README.md

 # Papers with snippet
 Deep learning articles and their snippets

-The purpose of this collection is to focus on what matters most in learning a new concept, I tried to find the simplest and most clear implementations of a particular concept, and extract the core concept that is often a small portion of the code.
+The purpose of this collection is to focus on what matters most in learning a new concept, I tried to find the simplest and most clear implementations of a particular concept, and extract the core concept that is often a small portion of the compete code.

 ## Semantic Segmentation Architectures
 [ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation](https://arxiv.org/abs/1606.02147) [[Snippet](https://github.com/RoozbehSanaei/awesome-semantic-segmentation-pytorch/blob/master/core/models/enet.py)]